-In the midst of the unprecedented global COVID-19 crisis, Everbridge is preparing to launch its market leading Critical Event Management (CEM) platform to its European customers.
+In the midst of the unprecedented global COVID-19 crisis, Everbridge launched its market leading Critical Event Management (CEM) platform to its European customers on June 17th 2020.
 The CEM platform is currently being used by over 5000 companies worldwide to protect people, assets and infrastructure during the pandemic.

-On 17 June we’ll be hosting a live webcast with senior leaders from Everbridge and our keynote speaker, Simon Paris, CEO, Finastra.
-The session will include an exclusive overview of the platform and a customer panel.
-Reserve your space and find out how Everbridge can improve your operational resilience.
+View on demand, our live webcast with senior leaders from Everbridge and our keynote speaker Simon Paris, CEO Finastra.
+The session includes an exclusive overview of the platform and a customer panel.
+Find out how Everbridge can improve your operational resilience.

 Simon takes responsibility for Finastra’s strategic direction and growth.
 His leadership steers the company as it realizes its open platform vision, accelerating collaboration and innovation in financial services, creating better experiences for people, businesses and communities.